davidmolina/davidmolina.github.io/resume.md

 *BilingualHire Staffing Services - Portland, Oregon, June 2009 to Feb 2011*

 After returning from active-duty and a short stint at the Oregon legislature relaunched our bilingual staffing business and landed a few clients placing bilingual talent for temporary roles.
 It was short lived again due to military deployment to Dover, but not before I served on the Oregon Staffing Association Board of Directors as Legislative Director.
-After Dover, we restarted this staffing business in the federal contracting space and in 2013 won a $769k landscaping contract.
-In 2013 (really 2014), I spun off BilingualHire into a [web application](http://bilingualhire.co), and on contracting pursued my contractors license and won a small $88k federal contract.
+After Dover, we restarted this staffing business in the federal contracting space and in 2013 won a $769,000 landscaping contract.
+In 2013 (really 2014), I spun off BilingualHire into a [web application](http://bilingualhire.co), and on contracting pursued my contractors license and won a small $88,000 federal contract.
 I continue working this as my [day job](https://twitter.com/davidcmolina/status/478228764963266560) to provide for my family while [learning to code](https://twitter.com/davidcmolina/status/575008011355209728).

 # Committee Administrator

 *[House Committee on Veterans & Emergency Services](https://olis.leg.state.or.us/liz/2009R1/Committees/HVES/Overview) - Salem, Oregon, Jan 2009 to June 2009*

 Fresh off active-duty, spent 6 months staffing the House Committee on Veterans & Emergency for Chair, Rep. Jean Cowan (D-Newport) at the Oregon Capitol in Salem.
 During my public service time here, managed Rep. Cowan and Committee Members veterans & emergency services legislative priorities with precision and drive.
 Learned how legislation becomes law and treasure the great mentorship by my Chair, Rep. Jean Cowan and her Chief of Staff, Patrick Sieng, as well as my Committee Services mentor, Patrick Brennan.
-My favorite memory was working on the [WWII Memorial Highway legislation](http://bendheroes.org/highway/) with Medal of Honor Bob Maxwell and LTC Dick Tobiason (Ret.), of Bend, Ore.
+My favorite memory was working on the [WWII Memorial Highway legislation](http://bendheroes.org/highway/) with Medal of Honor Bob Maxwell and retired Lt.
+Col Dick Tobiason of Bend, Ore.

 # Summary Court Martial Officer
 *[Joint Personal Effects Depot](http://www.c-span.org/video/?195351-1/joint-personal-effects-depot) - Aberdeen Proving Ground, Maryland, Mar 2007 to July 2008*

 Mobilized and served 18 months active-duty in support of a [unique joint organization](http://usmilitary.about.com/od/deploymentsconflicts/a/personalprop.htm) responsible for the collection, inventory and return of the personal effects of Fallen Services Members and Wounded Service Members.
-During my tenure, I authored dozens of operational improvement memos, authored and revised Standard Operating Procedures, assigned assistant billing official with additional coursework at the Pentagon, co-authored the Department of Defense Center for Army Lessons Learned Handbook, and developed performance measurements and certifications for improved readiness.
+During my tenure at the JPED, I authored dozens of operational improvement memos, authored and revised Standard Operating Procedures, assigned assistant billing official with additional coursework at the Pentagon, co-authored the Department of Defense Center for Army Lessons Learned JPED Handbook, and developed performance measurements and certifications for improved readiness.

-# Sales

-*[Nordstrom Washington Square](http://shop.nordstrom.com/) - Tigard, Oregon, Oct 2006 to Dec 2006*

-Provide superior customer service to every guest and help them look and feel their very best.
-Specialized in men's Faconnable.

 # Aide-de-Camp to Army Brigadier General

 *[104th Division](https://en.wikipedia.org/wiki/104th_Infantry_Division) - Vancouver Barracks, Washington, Jul 2005 to Dec 2006*

-Selected as [ aide-de-camp](http://www.quartermaster.army.mil/jccoe/Special_Programs_Directorate/Enlisted_Aide_web_documents/Senior_Leader_Aide_Handbook_2010.pdf) for Army BG Eldon Regua, Assistant Division Commander (Operations).
-In this role, traveled extensively with the General, coordinated all transportation and lodging, draft and provide editorial support on speeches, coordinate protocol, schedule meetings and visits, and worked closely with the Secretary of the General Staff, MAJ Ignacio Perez.
-Sometimes I would aide-de-camp for the Commanding General, MG TK Moffett.
+Selected as [ aide-de-camp](http://www.quartermaster.army.mil/jccoe/Special_Programs_Directorate/Enlisted_Aide_web_documents/Senior_Leader_Aide_Handbook_2010.pdf) for Army Brig.
+Gen. Eldon Regua, Assistant Division Commander-Operations.
+In this role, traveled extensively with the General, coordinated all transportation and lodging, draft and provide editorial support on speeches, coordinate protocol, schedule meetings and visits, and worked closely with the Secretary of the General Staff, Maj.
+Ignacio Perez.
+Sometimes I would aide-de-camp for the Commanding General, Maj.
+Gen. TK Moffett.

 # Co-Founder & Managing Partner

 *RED Consulting Group, LLP - Beaverton, Oregon, Nov 2004 to Dec 2006*

-At the age of 25, I Joined my college friend and girlfriend, Rosa Olivares & Edith Quiroz, respectively, to launch a Chicano/Latino consultancy and recruiting company despite being told we were too young.
+At the age of 25, I joined my college friend and girlfriend, Rosa Olivares & Edith Quiroz, respectively, to launch a Chicano/Latino consultancy and recruiting company despite being told we were too young.
 We started off working out of our apartment living room, and after a year expanded into a Beaverton office.
 During this time, we led over a dozen executive bilingual searches, and conducted Latino cultural competency trainings throughout the state.

 We closed our business in early 2007 as a result of impending military deployment.
 In early 2007, Oregon State University wrote an article, *"[Edith Molina in her own words](http://oregonstate.edu/terra/2007/04/edith-molina-in-her-own-words/)"* that touched on our consulting work.
-Now my co-founder and wife, [Edith Molina](http://thinkmujer.com/leadership/), does this consulting work under her own name and leadership trainings under the name, [ThinkMujer](http://thinkmujer.com/program).
+My co-founder and wife, [Edith Molina](http://thinkmujer.com/leadership/) continues to do this consulting work under her own name and leadership trainings under the name, [ThinkMujer](http://thinkmujer.com/program).

 # Director of Fund Development & Special Projects